The Advantage of Being Kind to Others

 Being kind has a big impact on the world around us and on ourselves in ways that most don’t realize.
 It has many benefits including increasing our happiness and helping us have a healthy heart.

 You probably don’t realize you’re performing many kindnesses every day.
-Simple things like smiling and greeting others in a friendly way, complimenting someone about their hair, clothes, laugh or something they do are acts of kindness.
+Simple things like smiling and greeting others in a friendly way, complimenting someone about their hair, or clothes, or laughing at something they do are acts of kindness.